kneehit/3D-Reconstruction/README.md

 ## Closing Thoughts
-Although we get decent reconstruction of the figure, it can be further improved Statistical or Radial Outlier Removal can further help in noise removal from the dense reconstruction.
+Although we get decent reconstruction of the figure, it can be further improved
+1. Statistical or Radial Outlier Removal can further help in noise removal from the dense reconstruction.
+2. The head in front view has not been reconstructed inspite of many images in same pose.
+This is due glare from the lights directly above it.
+Image processing algorithms can help fix this issue.